Trendy5/JO-Tour/README.md

 we will start with introduce ourself .

 ## Yazan Alaiwah
 I finsh my high school and work a few jobs like Sales-man, Carpenter, A builder, and Car electrician.
-I joind LTUC college in codeing boot camp and i found my self love coding so i decide that I am committed to producing elegant code and to discovering optimal pathways to a solution.
+I joind LTUC college in coding boot camp and i found myself love coding so i decide that I am committed to producing elegant code and to discovering optimal pathways to a solution.
 ## Abdallah shana'ah

 Iam 23 years old i graduated in 2019 from middle east university and my major is computer science.